vmware-archive/postfacto/deployment/README.md

 1. Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)
 1. Run the Heroku deployment script from the `heroku` directory:
     ```bash
     ./deploy.sh <app-name>
     ```
 1. Log in to the Postfacto admin dashboard (email: `email@example.com` and password: `password`) to check everything has worked at `<app-name>.herokuapp.com/admin`
+1. To improve security, change the default admin user email and password
 1. Create a retro for yourself by clicking on 'Retros' and then 'New Retro'
 1. Log in to your retro at `<app-name>.herokuapp.com/retros/your-retro-slug`
 1. Share the URL and password with your team and then run a retro!